brian-trann/sb-jobly/readme.md

-# Jobly Backend
+# Springboard Jobly

-This is the Express backend for Jobly, version 2.
+This is a multi-day exercise to practice Node, Express, and PostgreSQL with relationships.

+## Usage
+### Installation:
+Download or clone repo.
+In the root directory of the project run:

+    npm install

 To run this server: